ludvigStrom/Oxid---C41-Raw-to-Image-converter/README.md

 ### De-Bujack (after step 6)

-Optional, **off by default**.
+Optional,  This is an experimental novel feature that is **off by default**.
 Runs after the output transform and display-space looks, before grain / sharpen / encode.
 Skipped when the pipeline stopped before step 6, or when the buffer is still density (`output_stage = None`).

 Bujack et al. showed that perceived color difference is not a Riemannian metric: large differences compress (diminishing returns).
 A pointwise grade cannot undo that.
 Any pointwise map of a Riemannian metric is still Riemannian, so this pass is spatial.